 Want to learn more?
 Go to maineproblemgambling.org for the link to a free, self-paced course about screening, and visit adcareme.org/problem-gambling for more about problem gambling services in Maine.

-What do you do for entertainment?
-What do you do to relax or unwind?
 What do you do to make ends meet?